Jeannie Berlin: Career

 In 1975, Berlin played a leading role in the romantic comedy film Sheila Levine Is Dead and Living in New York.
 The film was not well received by critics: Stanley Eichelbaum from San Francisco Examiner noted that "Jeannie is cold and hasn't the inner glow the appeal and magnetism that an actress needs to carry a film."
 The following year, she had a leading role in "Old Fashioned Murder", an episode of the NBC detective drama series Columbo.
 Berlin did not act on film or television again until 1990, when she appeared in and co-wrote the screenplay for the comedy-drama film In the Spirit starring her mother alongside Marlo Thomas and Olympia Dukakis.

 Berlin appeared in a number of off-Broadway productions in 1990s.
 She made her Broadway theatre debut in May's play After the Night and the Music in 2005.
 In 2012, she appeared in the play Other Desert Cities at the Mark Taper Forum in Los Angeles.
 After an extended absence of more than a decade from acting in films, in 2011 she co-starred in Margaret, a psychological drama film starring Anna Paquin.
-She received positive reviews from film critics and was nominated for National Society of Film Critics and Boston Society of Film Critics Award for Best Supporting Actress.
-She later appeared in Paul Thomas Anderson's crime film Inherent Vice (2014), and Woody Allen's romantic comedy-drama Café Society (2016).
+She received positive reviews from film critics and was nominated for the National Society of Film Critics and Boston Society of Film Critics Award for Best Supporting Actress.
+She later appeared in Paul Thomas Anderson's crime film Inherent Vice (2014) and Woody Allen's romantic comedy-drama Café Society (2016).